vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="A Cost Report with a filter for AWS and GCP team tag of data" width="80%" src="/img/virtual-tag-consolidate-report.png" />
 </div>

-## Delete a Virtual Tag

-To delete a virtual tag, navigate to the [Virtual Tags](https://console.vantage.sh/settings/virtual_tags) page.
-All existing tag keys are displayed.
-Click the trashcan icon next to a tag key.
-Your data will be re-tagged, excluding the deleted virtual tag, going back to the deleted tag’s backfill bill period.
-Newly ingested data will no longer be tagged with the deleted tag.